seasonedfish/fishersun.com/src/content/posts/til-esm-if-__name__--__main__.md

 I couldn't believe how complex this was.

-And, since there's an import (which would bother me at the bottom of the file), I couldn't simply create a snippet to paste it.
+And, since there's an import (which would bother me at the bottom of the file), it wouldn't be ideal to use a snippet to generate it.
 So if I started using this in scripts, it would quickly get annoying.

 I'm fairly new to Node, so I'm wondering what I'm missing.
-The pattern of `if __name__ == "__main__"` is commonly seen in Python, so why is there no simple way of doing it with ESM?
+The pattern of `if __name__ == "__main__"` is common in Python, so why is there no simple way of doing it with ESM?
-Is ESM not as commonly adopted with Node as I thought?
-Or do people use ESM, but just switch to CJS for this kind of thing?
+Maybe ESM is not as commonly used with Node as I thought.
+Or maybe people do use ESM, but switch to CJS for this kind of thing.
-Or maybe this Python pattern isn't commonly used in Node?
+Or, maybe this Python pattern just isn't commonly used in Node.

 Please let me know your thoughts!